Intermittent fasting comes in various forms. It’s important to select a fasting schedule that fits your lifestyle, preferences, and health goals.

 Both approaches encourage the body to enter a state of ketosis, where fat is burned for energy instead of glucose.
 This combination can accelerate weight loss and improve metabolic health.

-Planning meals that fit the keto criteria during eating windows can enhance the benefits of intermittent fasting.
+Planning meals that fit the keto criteria during eating windows can enhance the benefits of fasting.
+You can have eggs, black coffee, leafy green salad, spinach, and avocado.

 Example Meal: Salmon cooked in butter served with a side of sautéed spinach and mashed cauliflower.
 This combination is high in healthy fats and low in carbs, aligning with keto principles and encouraging the body to use fat as its primary energy source.